top of page

 The best outcome from these enquiries would naturally be to confirm that the last couple of years are in fact a normal cycle and that nothing need be done.

-Given the importance of the fishery however, if something else is going on then whatever action we can take would be better done sooner rather than later.
+Given the importance of the fishery however, if something else is going on than whatever action we can take would be better done sooner rather than later.

 I’ll update you with a summary of the responses we get from our enquiries as information comes in.